 IBI Biochar World Congress has provided a unique platform for sharing knowledge on all aspects of biochar among a broad international scientific community, policy makers and industrial personnel.

-Among the plenary speakers is Prof. Johannes Lehmann, a distinguished biochar scientist and a professor at the College of Agriculture and Life Sciences at Cornell University, USA.
+Among the plenary speakers was Prof. Johannes Lehmann, a distinguished biochar scientist and a professor at the College of Agriculture and Life Sciences at Cornell University, USA.
 Prof. Lehmann is the co-founder of the International Biochar Initiatives (IBI) and member of the board of directors of the IBI.

 The congress was organized by The Korea Biochar Research Center and Korea University together with the International Biochar Initiative, Foshan University in China, The Hong Kong Polytechnic University in Hong Kong, UK Biochar Research Center in United Kingdom, Cornell University in USA, Henan Agricultural University in China, Shenyang Agricultural University in China and The Korean Society of Environmental Biology.